CAMB-DSbD/tee-morello-performance-experiments/README.md

   This crash raises concerns about a possible failure in memory isolation when accessed by processes, such as the `memory_reader.py` script.
 Another possibility is that the privileged software running in this memory range is particularly sensitive to illegal read attempts, causing cheriOS crashes.
 Further investigation is required to determine the exact causes.

 - **Error after rebooting the cheriBSD OS:**
-  Attempt to read memory after rebooting to recover from a crash outputs `[Errno 2] No such file or directory: '/proc/PID/mem'` (see Fig. 14).
+  Attempt to read memory after rebooting to recover from a crash outputs `[Errno 2] No such file or directory: '/proc/PID/mem'` (see Figure 14).
 The error indicates that file `/proc/{pid}/mem`, which is used by `memory_reader.py`, is unavailable.

   <p align="center">
     <img src="./figs/proc_pid_mem_error.png" alt="Error after recovering from a crash: [Errno 2] No such file or directory: '/proc/3587/mem'" width="75%"/>